wilmix8/JAVA8/README.md

 invented  java p.l.
 Wilmix jemin j  is  a   java/j2ee  professional  with  more  than  7  years exp.

-Wilmix  jemin  studied  java  at scott christian college @  JUNE  1999.
+Wilmix  jemin  done  project at   java - scott christian college @  JUNE  1999.

 After  that   he  studied  more  brief  about  JAVA  @  NIIT  @  FEB  2002.